 5. Role-play scenarios

 Role-play scenarios help your learners build communication skills by applying their knowledge in conversations with colleagues and customers and measure their performance.
-They are basically dialogue scenes with branching scenarios that immerse learners into practicing in a realistic, yet risk-free environment, which is perfect for sales training.
+These online training modules are basically dialogue scenes with branching scenarios that immerse learners into practicing in a realistic, yet risk-free environment, which is perfect for sales training.

 role-play scenarios